GcJaster/PythonStudy/README.md

-# OOP
+# Python
-first proj with OOP
+# Learning Object-Oriented Programming

-Here I post solutions to the tasks of the Python OOP course
+Here I post solutions to the tasks of the Python OOP course.